thomasmerz/pihole-wireguard-knowhow/README.md

 59 23 * * * echo -e $(date +\%Y-\%m-\%d) $(docker exec --tty pihole /etc/pihole/padd.sh -j) >> ~/logs/pihole-padd.log
 ```

+### Conclusion
+With these tweaks I'm usually getting a cache hit ratio of 50% (see screenshot on top of this page: "Upstream servers", the blue cake slice is "cached")) and more with a very low latency for most DNS queries with an [average of slightly below 20ms](https://github.com/thomasmerz/dnspingtest_rrd/blob/main/examples/vodafone_cablemax_1000_karlsruhe/dnsping_192.168.0.13_week.png) (on a weekly basis and if there are no internet outages).

 <p>&nbsp;</p>

 ## Usage at home <a name="usage-at-home"></a>